runtimeverification/evm-semantics/README.md

 make build
 ```

+NOTE: If you get errors with secp256k1 when running `make deps` you should: `make libsecp256k1`

 ### OPTIONAL: K LLVM/Haskell Backends

 The K LLVM/Haskell backends, currently under development, require extra dependencies to work.